henrywu2019/BentoML/docs/source/deployment/aws_ecs.rst

     }

-The BentoML saved bundle created can now be used to start a REST API Server hosting the BentoService and available for sending test request:
+The Kappa saved bundle created can now be used to start a REST API Server hosting the BentoService and available for sending test request:

 .. code-block:: bash

-    # Start BentoML API server:
+    # Start Kappa API server:
     bentoml serve IrisClassifier:latest